How To Water Air Plants | Watering Air Plants

 • Get rid of excess water present on or inside the leaves by shaking the air plants.

-• Before returning the plants to their original spot, ensure there is no water left on the leaves, and they’re fully dry to the touch.
+• Before returning the plants to their original spot, ensure no water is left on the leaves, and they are fully dry to the touch.
 If necessary, place the plants on a paper towel in a bright spot for a while.

 • Once dry, bring the plant back to its location.